 Criminology – Level 3 Diploma

-Criminology is a new applied course launching in Oakes College Cambridge in 2019.
+Criminology was a new applied course launched in Oakes College Cambridge in 2019.

 Criminology is a combination of many subjects.

 Criminology is the study of the law enforcement and criminal justice system.

 - Unit 1: Changing Awareness of Crime – coursework

 - Unit 2: Criminological Theories – exam (90 mins)